 Tanana Chiefs Conference offers an incredible number of community services for Fairbanks and the 42 villages TCC serves.
 Some of these services include: Permanent Supportive Housing (Housing First), Sobering Center, healthcare services, employment training/ placement, homelessness preventative services, case management, educational opportunities, etc.

 The Fairbanks Native Association provides an enormous amount of community services for Fairbanks and the surrounding area.
-These services include: housing, behavioral health management, outpatient and inpatient substance abuse treatment, elder services, educational opportunities, tribal home services, and employment services
+These services include: behavioral health management, outpatient and inpatient substance abuse treatment, elder services, educational opportunities, tribal home services, and employment services

 The Fairbanks Youth Advocates provide emergency shelter and counseling for youth ages 12-18.